-You will be driven by bus from Beauvais to your residence in Lille metropolis.
+A shuttle service will bring you by bus directly from your residence in Beauvais to your residence in Lille metropolis.

 ACCOMMODATION IN LILLE

-You will be staying on the scientific campus of the University of Lille, in an international residence hall named REEFLEX, where you can take advantage of informal conversations with the international scientific community.
-The furnished single rooms will be 16-18 m², with a private bathroom and wifi access.
+You will be staying at REEFLEX International Residence Hall on the 370-acre leading scientific campus of the University of Lille located 10 min away by metro to Lille city centre (and 3 min to the popular V2 shopping mall).
+The furnished single rooms will be 16-18 m², with private kitchen and bathroom, and unlimited wifi access.

 CATERING IN BEAUVAIS & LILLE

-On your first day in Lille you will be handed a TRANSPOLE (local transportation company) travel card, which will allow you unlimited use of the public transport networks in Lille metropolis (underground, bus, tram and train).
+On your first day in Lille you will be handed an Ilévia travel card (local transportation company), offering unlimited use of the public transport networks in Lille metropolis (underground, bus, tram and train) and covering 650 km².

-The COPAIN association will drive you back to Paris-Charles de Gaulle Airport (CDG) on Friday July 26th 2019 at 12 pm (noon).
+The COPAIN association will drive you back to Paris-Charles de Gaulle airport (CDG) on Saturday 25th July at 12 pm (noon).

-The scientific programme of FOOD & HEALTH 2019 will be operated respectively on Lille University School of Medecine and UniLaSalle Beauvais campuses by two internationally renowned research laboratories for the study of glycation, human nutrition and health: Glycation-Ageing (multidisciplinary translational research team) and PETALES (Transformations and Agro-Resources), both hosting experimental equipment of excellence cooperating with local and international agro-food and pharmaceutical companies (McCain, Danone, Leroux, Roquette, etc.)
+The scientific programme of Food & Health 2020 will be operated respectively on Lille University School of Medicine (the largest training and research center for physicians in France) and UniLaSalle Beauvais campuses by two internationally renowned research laboratories for the study of agro-food, human nutrition and health: Glycation-Ageing (multidisciplinary translational research team) and PETALES (Transformations and Agro-Resources), both hosting experimental equipment of excellence cooperating with local and international agro-food and pharmaceutical companies (McCain, Danone, Leroux, Roquette, etc.).

-Focusing on the fundamental aspects of food processing, glycation, nutrition, health and longevity, FOOD & HEALTH 2019 will offer top scientific lectures, seminars, workshops and demonstrations of cutting-edge equipment, and meetings with leading researchers in the field, scientific and industrial visits, as well as an introduction to research through a supervised project.
+Focusing on the fundamental aspects of food processing, glycation, food quality, health and longevity, Food & Health 2020 will offer top scientific lectures, seminars, workshops and demonstrations of cutting-edge equipment, and meetings with leading researchers in the field, scientific and industrial visits, as well as an introduction to research through a supervised project.
 The quality of the work undertaken and your scientific potential will be assessed.

 Particular emphasis will be laid on the effects of processing on the nutritional, sanitary and organoleptic qualities of foods and their consequences on human health from birth to adulthood.
 Innovative strategies to preserve the nutritional quality of food and to mitigate the formation of unwanted Maillard reaction products during processing will be discussed.

-Half of the schedule will be devoted to the 60-hour scientific programme taught in English.
+Half of the schedule will be devoted to the 56-hour scientific programme taught in English.